The German A7V Tank Adalbert: A Flawed Giant of World War I

-This picture of the German A7V Tank, Adalbert with two of its crew being transported upon a railway flat car, did not see much success.
+This picture of the German A7V Tank, Adalbert with two of its crew being transported upon a railway flat car.
+It did not see much success.
 Its original name was changed twice due to its poor design.

 The tank saw action in 1918 at Villiers, Bretonneux, Midway between Amiens and St Quentin under its original name, Hagen.
 In thick fog on the morning of the 24April, the total German tank force of A7Vs, which came to just 12, confronted the British Mark III and IV tanks.
 The Mark designs were far superior.